Dear Colleague Letter: Research Experience for Teachers (RET): Funding Opportunity in the Biological Sciences

 - In the Justification for Supplement include a description of the proposed RET (not to exceed 3 pages, single spaced) that includes:

-- the selection criteria of the teacher participant
+- the selection criteria of the teacher participant; and

 - Year-1 and summary budget pages.
 Budgets for RET activities are generally under $15,000 per teacher.
-All expenses associated with RET should be entered in "Participant Support Costs" in the budget and explained in the budget justification.
+Teacher expenses associated with RET should be entered in "Participant Support Costs" in the budget, and non-teacher expenses, such as materials and supplies, should be in other sections of the Budget.
+All expenses should be explained in the budget justification.

 - The desired start date and duration of the supplement (normally a summer experience), but may be carried out during summer months, during the academic year, or both.

-- A 2-page biographical sketch of the teacher (submitted in the Supplementary Docs section).
+- A 2-page biographical sketch of the teacher (submitted in the Supplementary Documentation section).